anajuliapc/hackerrank-ts/README.md

-Typescript solution for Hackerrank problem: https://www.hackerrank.com/challenges/counting-valleys
+Repository containing solutions for Hackerrank in TypeScript